© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 St Julian's Wood Camp is a scheduled monument protected by Cadw under reference MM021.
 View the official record →

-St Julian's Wood Camp is a prehistoric hillfort situated in Wales and recorded in the Cadw Scheduled Ancient Monument database as MM021.
+St Julian's Wood Camp is a prehistoric hillfort located in Wales and designated as a Scheduled Ancient Monument under Cadw reference MM021.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM021.

 St Julian's Wood Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 St Julian's Wood Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM021.